Meningioma: Causes

-The causes of meningiomata are not well understood.
+The causes of meningiomas are not well understood.
 Most cases are sporadic, appearing randomly, while some are familial.
-Persons who have undergone radiation, especially to the scalp, are more at risk for developing meningiomata, as are those who have had a brain injury.
-Atomic bomb survivors from Hiroshima had a higher than typical frequency of developing meningiomata, with the incidence increasing the closer that they were to the site of the explosion.
+Persons who have undergone radiation, especially to the scalp, are more at risk for developing meningiomas, as are those who have had a brain injury.
+Atomic bomb survivors from Hiroshima had a higher than typical frequency of developing meningiomas, with the incidence increasing the closer that they were to the site of the explosion.
 Dental X-rays are correlated with an increased risk of meningioma, in particular for people who had frequent dental X-rays in the past, when the X-ray dose of a dental X-ray was higher than in the present.

 Having excess body fat increases the risk.
+In 2020, the European Medicine Agency issued a warning that high doses of cyproterone acetate may contribute to risk of meningioma, and to use the minimum dosage or alternative treatment for most indications, with the exception of prostate carcinoma.

 A 2012 review found that mobile telephone use was unrelated to meningioma.

-People with neurofibromatosis type 2 (NF-2) have a 50% chance of developing one or more meningiomata.
+People with neurofibromatosis type 2 (NF-2) have a 50% chance of developing one or more meningiomas.

-Ninety-two percent of meningiomata are benign.
-Eight percent are either atypical or malignant.
+92% of meningiomas are benign.
+8% are either atypical or malignant.

 Genetics

-The most frequent genetic mutations (~50%) involved in meningiomata are inactivation mutations in the neurofibromatosis 2 gene (merlin) on chromosome 22q.
+The most frequent genetic mutations (~50%) involved in meningiomas are inactivation mutations in the neurofibromatosis 2 gene (merlin) on chromosome 22q.

-TRAF7 mutations are present in about one-fourth of meningiomata.
-Mutations in the TRAF7, KLF4, AKT1, and SMO genes are commonly expressed in benign skull-base meningiomata.
-Mutations in NF2 are commonly expressed in meningiomata located in the cerebral and cerebellar hemispheres.
+TRAF7 mutations are present in about one-fourth of meningiomas.
+Mutations in the TRAF7, KLF4, AKT1, and SMO genes are commonly expressed in benign skull-base meningiomas.
+Mutations in NF2 are commonly expressed in meningiomas located in the cerebral and cerebellar hemispheres.

 Pathophysiology

-Meningiomata arise from arachnoidal cap cells, most of which are near the vicinity of the venous sinuses, and this is the site of greatest prevalence for meningioma formation.
+Meningiomas arise from arachnoidal cap cells, most of which are near the vicinity of the venous sinuses, and this is the site of greatest prevalence for meningioma formation.
 Some subtypes may arise from the pial cap cells that migrate during the development together with blood vessels into the brain parenchyma.
-They most frequently are attached to the dura over the superior parasagittal surface of frontal and parietal lobes, along the sphenoid ridge, in the olfactory grooves, the sylvian region, superior cerebellum along the falx cerebri, cerebellopontine angle, and the spinal cord.
+They most frequently are attached to the dura over the superior parasagittal surface of frontal and parietal lobes, along the sphenoid ridge, in the olfactory grooves, the Sylvian region, superior cerebellum along the falx cerebri, cerebellopontine angle, and the spinal cord.
 The tumor is usually gray, well-circumscribed, and takes on the form of the space it occupies.
 They usually are dome-shaped, with the base lying on the dura.